wpsight/wpcasa-ninja-forms/wpcasa-ninja-forms/README.txt

 == Frequently Asked Questions ==

-= Will this plugin work without WPCasa?
+= Will this plugin work without WPCasa or Ninja Forms?

-No, this is an add-on plugin for the WPCasa real estate framework and will not work without the core plugin.
+No, this is an add-on plugin for the WPCasa real estate framework in combination with the Ninja Forms form builder and will not work without the corresponding core plugins.

 == Screenshots ==